boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    IANA is requested to update the "tcpControlBits" entry of the {{IPFIX}}
    as follows:

    * Update the description of to reflect the change in Section 3.

    * Add {{TCP-FLAGS}} to the Additional Information field.

+   * Set the revision to 2 and the revision date to the date of publication of this document.

    * Add this document to the references.

 # Security Considerations